Euthenics: Vassar College Institute of Euthenics

 The Vassar Summer Institute of Euthenics accepted its first students in June 1926.
-Created to supplement the controversial euthenics major which began February 21, 1925, it was also located in the new Minnie Cumnock Blodgett Hall of Euthenics (York & Sawyer, architects; ground broke October 25, 1925).
+Created to supplement the controversial euthenics major which began on February 21, 1925, it was also located in the new Minnie Cumnock Blodgett Hall of Euthenics (designed by York & Sawyer, with the ground broken on October 25, 1925).
 Some Vassar faculty members (perhaps emotionally upset with being displaced on campus to make way, or otherwise politically motivated) contentiously "believed the entire concept of euthenics was vague and counter-productive to women's progress."

 Having overcome a lukewarm reception, Vassar College officially opened its Minnie Cumnock Blodgett Hall of Euthenics in 1929.
-Dr. Ruth Wheeler (Physiology and Nutrition – VC '99) took over as director of euthenics studies in 1924.
-Wheeler remained director until Mary Shattuck Fisher Langmuir (VC '20) succeeded her in 1944, until 1951.
+Dr. Ruth Wheeler took over as director of euthenics studies in 1924.
+Wheeler remained director until Mary Shattuck Fisher Langmuir succeeded her in 1944, until 1951.

 The college continued for the 1934–35 academic year its successful cooperative housing experiment in three residence halls.
 Intended to help students meet their college costs by working in their residences.
 For example, in Main, students earned $40 a year by doing relatively light work such as cleaning their rooms.

-In 1951, Katharine Blodgett Hadley (VC '20) donated $400,000, through the Rubicon Foundation, to Vassar to help fund operating deficits in the current and succeeding years and to improve faculty salaries.
+In 1951, Katharine Blodgett Hadley (graduated from the college in 1920) donated $400,000, through the Rubicon Foundation, to Vassar to help fund operating deficits in the current and succeeding years and to improve faculty salaries.

 "Discontinued for financial reasons, the Vassar Summer Institute for Family and Community Living, founded in 1926 as the Vassar Summer Institute of Euthenics, held its last session, July 2, 1958.
 This was the first and last session for the institute's new director, Dr. Mervin Freedman."